pikefish/RepData_PeerAssessment1/PA1_template.md

 par(mfrow = c(1, 1))
 ```

 Find the mean and median total number of steps taken per day.
-Actually, we have already know them form the summary, yet let's compute them again
+Actually, we have already know them from the summary, yet let's compute them again

 ```r
 mean(total$totalSteps)